maxharlow/newsagent/README.md

     $ cp registry/config.example.json registry/config.json

+The last configuration file is for the interface:

+    $ cp interface/config.example.json interface/config.json

-In this case nothing needs to be added to the file.
+In these cases nothing needs to be added to the file.

 ### On your local machine